Tranzakt/Laravel-SoftDeletesUnique/README.md

 If you create a record for 'Pete' and then (hard) delete it, then you can (of course) create a new record for 'Pete' without the name being duplicated.

-Then you decide to use Soft Deletes, with a `deleted_at` field which is null for non-deleted records, and has a timestamp if the record is deleted.
+However, you then decide to use Soft Deletes, which adds a `deleted_at` field which is null for non-deleted records, and has a timestamp if the record is deleted.

 The idea, of course,